remotion-dev/remotion/packages/docs/docs/data-fetching.md

 title: Data fetching
 ---

-One of the most groundbreaking things about Remotion is that you can fetch data from an API to display in your video like you would in a regular React project.
-It works almost like you are used to: You can use the `fetch` API to load the data in a `useEffect` and set a state.
+One of the coolest things about Remotion is that you can fetch data from an API.

+It works almost like you are used to: You can use the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API to load data in a [`useEffect()`](https://reactjs.org/docs/hooks-effect.html) call and set a state.

 ## Telling Remotion to wait until the data is loaded